-Like most everything healthy, emotional check ins take some time and effort at first.
-It may not feel natural or easy, and that’s ok.
-Pick an activity you do daily and connect your check in to that activity, keeping yourself accountable.
-You may want to set an alert on your phone or keep a sticky note nearby to serve as a reminder.
+Like almost everything healthy, emotional check-ins take some effort at first.
+They may feel odd or awkward, and that’s ok.
+New things take practice.
+So to help yourself practice, pick an activity you do daily, and connect your check-in to that.
+Set an alarm on your phone, or keep a sticky note nearby to serve as a reminder.
 Continue to practice.
-You will start to notice a difference, an increased level of awareness.
-A powerful opportunity to do something different.
+After a while, you’ll start to notice a difference, an increased level of awareness.
+And most importantly, a powerful opportunity to do something different.